nung22/chow-counter/README.md

 ## Technologies Used

-- Python Django
+- Javascript, React, Node.js, and Express
-- HTML, CSS, and Bootstrap
+- HTML, CSS, Tailwind, and DaisyUI
-- AJAX, jQuery, and RESTful routing
+- AJAX, Axios, and RESTful routing
-- SQLite3
+- MongoDB and Mongoose
-- HTML and Bootstrap validations as well as server-side validations and Bcrypt for secure login
-- YouTube API
+- Yelp API, Spoonacular API, and Edamam API

 [Return to Table of Contents](#Table-of-Contents)